klux21/callback_printf/README.txt

 The implementation also uses the great printf parameter validation features of the gcc which are a great thing for preventing program crashes within printf like functions.
-However that may trigger those warnings in case of the using any format enhancements and you may need to deactivate those checks by defining the macro PRINTF_LIKE_ARGS(f,a) as nothing then.
+However that may trigger those warnings in case of the using any format enhancements and you may need to silence those warnings by using the unchecked function versions which names are prefixed by an underscore '_'.

 An interesting internal feature is the fast generic mantisse and exponent calculation for the several numeric bases that enables the generic support of